Minister Ng highlights Budget 2021 investments in small businesses and entrepreneurs

-WINNIPEG, MB, April 23, 2021 /CNW/ - Budget 2021 is the Government of Canada's plan to finish the fight against COVID-19 and ensure a robust economic recovery that is sustainable and inclusive of all Canadians.
+OTTAWA, ON, April 29, 2021 /CNW/ - Budget 2021 is the Government of Canada's plan to finish the fight against COVID-19 and ensure a robust economic recovery that is sustainable and inclusive of all Canadians.

-Today, the Honourable Mary Ng, Minister of Small Business, Export Promotion and International Trade, attended a fireside chat with Dayna Spiring, President and CEO of Economic Development Winnipeg, to discuss investments in small businesses and entrepreneurs from Budget 2021: A Recovery Plan for Jobs, Growth, and Resilience.
+Today, the Honourable Mary Ng, Minister of Small Business, Export Promotion and International Trade, and the Honourable Chrystia Freeland, Deputy Prime Minister and Minister of Finance participated virtually in a roundtable with small businesses and entrepreneurs to discuss investments in small businesses and entrepreneurs from Budget 2021: A Recovery Plan for Jobs, Growth, and Resilience.

 The COVID-19 recession has disproportionately affected low-wage workers, young people, women and racialized Canadians.
 For businesses, it has been a two-speed recession, with some finding ways to pivot and succeed but many—especially small businesses—fighting to survive.
 Budget 2021 is a historic investment to finish the fight against the pandemic, address the specific wounds of the COVID-19 recession, put people first, create jobs, grow the middle class and set businesses on a track for long-term growth.
 Budget 2021 will ensure that Canada's future will be healthier, more equitable, greener and more prosperous.

-The discussion between Minister Ng and Ms. Spiring focused on the many measures proposed in the budget to help small businesses and entrepreneurs bridge through the pandemic and come back stronger after recovery.
-Minister Ng highlighted that this is the most small business–friendly budget in Canadian history.
-From extending emergency measures like the Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy to incentivizing rehiring in recovery through a new Canada Recovery Hiring Program, Budget 2021 includes significant investments to support businesses in getting online and hiring back workers, commits to decisive action on lowering credit card fees, and improves support for exporters.
+The discussion focused on the many measures proposed in the budget to help small businesses and entrepreneurs bridge through the pandemic and come back stronger after recovery.
+From extending emergency measures like the Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy to incentivizing rehiring in recovery through a new Canada Recovery Hiring Program, Budget 2021 includes significant investments to support women and racialized entrepreneurs.
+This includes a $146.9 million boost to the Women Entrepreneurship Strategy, $51.7 million in added funding for the Black Entrepreneurship Program and more than $60 million for Indigenous entrepreneurship.

-The Government of Canada's top priority remains protecting Canadians' health and safety, particularly during this third wave of the pandemic and given the more aggressive variants of the virus.
+The Government of Canada's top priority remains protecting Canadians' health and safety, particularly given the more aggressive variants of the virus during this third wave of the pandemic.
 Vaccine rollout is under way across Canada, with federal government support in every province and territory.

 Quote